-I am a licensed clinical social worker and psychotherapist with practices in midtown Manhattan and Greenpoint, Brooklyn.
+I am a licensed clinical social worker and psychotherapist with a practice in midtown Manhattan.

-I started my career 15 years ago working in New York City public schools, counseling and educating high school students about relationship abuse and healthy relationships.
+I started my career 15 years ago working in New York City public schools, counseling and educating high school students about relationship abuse, healthy relationships and sexual harassment.
 This, combined with my training in couples counseling at the Institute for Contemporary Psychotherapy’s Family and Couples Treatment Services program, has helped me become a relationship expert.
 I am currently finishing my studies through the Modern Sex Therapy Institutes which has increased my capacity for providing quality couples sex therapy.

 I bring a sense of humor to the work as well as being a more active therapist.
 My style is eclectic with a focus on narrative, relational, and object oriented therapy with some IMAGO and neurobiological influences.